tjsiwinski2000/tjsiwinski2000.github.io/index.md

 You cannot scale a mountain in a single step; however, you can take on the challenge one step at a time. (<a href="https://wol.jw.org/en/wol/d/r1/lp-e/102014125">magazine article</a>)

-I think of what the world could be
+I think of what the world could be <br>
-A vision of the one I see
+A vision of the one I see <br>
-A million dreams is all it's gonna take
+A million dreams is all it's gonna take <br>
-Oh a million dreams for the world we're gonna make
+Oh a million dreams for the world we're gonna make <br>